-The Jellyfish team, led by Creative Director Tom Brass and COO Luke Dodd, conceptualised a solution that uses turbulence in the characters’ faces to suggest the internal struggle as the body switches from one identity to another.
+The Jellyfish team, led by Creative Director Tom Brass and Director of VFX and Animation, Luke Dodd, conceptualised a solution that uses turbulence in the characters’ faces to suggest the internal struggle as the body switches from one identity to another.
 Working closely with the client and the director to gather a deep understanding of all the characters, Jellyfish carved out the four stages of a shift; eye flickers, skin ripples, actual shift and finally the sudden change.
-Each character reaction, both physically and emotionally, was unique and as with any good CG, it was crucial for the audience to never realise it was there.
+Each character's reaction, both physically and emotionally, was unique and as with any good CG, it was crucial for the audience to never realise it was there.
 This resulted in an effect which was subtle, grounded and emotional whilst fitting perfectly within the context of the show.

 Once Jellyfish received the scans the lighting team, headed up by VFX supervisor Matt McKinney and head of 3D Dave Cook, took the ambient photography of each facial texture and applied it to the scanned facial models to shade.
-The team then used Jellyfish’s skin shading tool set to bring the faces to life.
-The ambient textures allowed the artists to match shadowing and lighting to seamlessly integrate the faces in to the plates.
+The team then used Jellyfish’s skin shading toolset to bring the faces to life.
+The ambient textures allowed the artists to match shadowing and lighting to integrate the faces into the plates.

 This led to one of the biggest technical and artistic challenges – simulating hair.
-The team had to not only groom but animate the hair to match the live action movement in the most photorealistic way.
-This wasn’t only true for hair on top of the head, but involved more intricate details such as eyelashes, eyebrows and facial hair, including beards and stubble.
-These moments had to be presented as completely real so not to break the tone and intensity of the scene.
+The team had to not only groom but animate the hair to match the live-action movement in the most photorealistic way.
+This wasn’t only true for hair on top of the head but involved more intricate details such as eyelashes, eyebrows and facial hair, including beards and stubble.
+These moments had to be presented as completely real so as not to break the tone and intensity of the scene.

 Another aspect of the shifts, which were integral to the performance and keeping the digital transitions alive were high velocity eye flickers.
 The team created highly detailed eyes and irises that would correctly catch the light and ensure they were as photoreal as possible, to integrate in to the CG head.